krzysztofzablocki/Sourcery/README.md

 ```

 You can use several `project` or `target` objects to scan multiple targets from one project or to scan multiple projects.

+> Note: Paths in configuration file are by default relative to configuration file path.
+If you want to specify absolute path start it with `/`.

 ### Features